javadbat/jb-time-input/README.md

 <jb-time-input frontal-zero="true"></jb-time-input>
 ```
 ### optional units
-if you want to tell user some units is optional and greyout the numbers in picker you can set `optionalUnits`
+if you want to tell user some units is optional and grey the numbers in picker, you can set `optionalUnits`
 ```js
 //it could be 'hour' or 'minute' or 'second' document.querySelector('jb-time-input').optionalUnits = ['hour'];